galvc/angular-eventapp-clone/README.md

 Every Subject is an Observable and an Observer.
 You can subscribe to a Subject, and you can call next to feed values as well as error and complete. https://rxjs-dev.firebaseapp.com/api/index/class/Subjects
 - the id of each evenr wil not match up to the array id, keep in mind esp for routerlinks
+- so add event wouldnt work because of this in the add event component this.eventsservice.addevent({value} as Event)
+I copied this code from the angular tutorials but what happens is that value from the form is turned into an object before getting passed into service in the original tutorial, the value was a string. since the form is already formatted, when it gets added to the api, it is wrapped again as an object with the id outside of the value ex: {{title, date, etc} id}
+the fix is just to remove the brackets and also removing the id form input

 #todos
 - [x] add price